lucidrains/ring-attention-pytorch/README.md

     - [x] handle key padding mask for forwards by translating mask to bias
     - [x] figure out how Tri handles key padding mask for backwards
     - [x] scale output of flash attention forwards on the last ring pass reduce
+    - [x] verify backwards working in a100 runpod
     - [ ] prevent an unnecessary `tl.load` on the first ring pass
-    - [ ] verify backwards working in a100 colab
     - [ ] validate cuda striped ring attention works
+    - [ ] verify gradients is equal between naive and cuda

 - [ ] dk, dv needs to be float32, while kv needs to be float16. see if both can be cast to int before stacked and ring passed all in one go, then reinterpret back to float32 and float16
 - [ ] find a machine with 8 GPUs and test with a quarter million tokens first